ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_questions.md

 <details><summary><b>Answer</b></summary>

-    <p> In the case of logistic regression, the response variable is the log of the odds of being classified in a group of binary or multi-class responses.
-This definition essentially demonstrates that odds can take the form of a vector, allowing for a linear relationship </p>
+   In the case of logistic regression, the response variable is the log of the odds of being classified in a group of binary or multi-class responses.
+This definition essentially demonstrates that odds can take the form of a vector, allowing for a linear relationship.

 </details>

 ---